gluster/gluster-kubernetes/docs/setup-guide.md

 glusterfs-ip-172-20-0-218.ec2.internal-2001140516-i9dw9   1/1       Running   0          1h
 glusterfs-ip-172-20-0-219.ec2.internal-2785213222-q3hba   1/1       Running   0          1h
 ```

+### Configure port-forwarding for heketi

-4) Now that the Bootstrap Heketi Service is running we are going to configure port-fowarding so that we can communicate with the service using the Heketi CLI.
+Now that the Bootstrap Heketi Service is running we are going to configure port-fowarding so that we can communicate with the service using the Heketi CLI.
 Using the name of the Heketi pod, run the command below:

 `kubectl port-forward deploy-heketi-1211581626-2jotm :8080`